 How To Make Panchamrut

-Tip – I used a glass bowl but a silver or a bronze bowl are a better choice.
+Tip – I used a glass bowl but a silver or a bronze bowl is a better choice.

 Frequently Asked Questions

-Panchamrut Abhishek is a Hindu ritual where the god idols are bathed with this holy drink.
+Panchamrut Abhishek is a Hindu ritual where the god idols are bathed with panchamrut.
 It is performed at temples and at homes.
-Mantras are chanted throughout the process.
+Mantras are chanted throughout the process and once the pooja commences, the charnamrut is distributed as prasad.

 Though honey is added traditionally you can also go for sugar or jaggery for a variation.